is the Grande Randonnée Cinq?

 and refuges cost per person about 40 to 50 Euros per night,

-Bivouacking: I have met on the GR5 ultralight bivouackers carrying probably ten pounds of gear and exchanged emails with others carrying more gear.
-It is not possible to bivouac everywhere along the GR5 and its variants, but it is usually possible.
+Bivouacking: I have met on the GR5 ultralight bivouackers carrying probably ten pounds of gear and exchanged emails with others carrying much heavier packs.
+It is not possible to bivouack everywhere along the GR5 and its variants, but it is usually possible.
 The advantages of bivouacking, to my mind, are lowered costs, less noise at night in the gites and refuges, and ability to break up those few days that require excessive hiking hours to reach a refuge.
-The disadvantages are: the extra weight that must be carried, the lack of comfort, the greatly reduced opportunity to meet with others in gites and refuges, and the missed opportunity to experience French cooking.
+The disadvantages are: the extra weight that must be carried, the lack of comfort, the greatly reduced opportunity to meet with others in gites and refuges, missed opportunity to experience French cooking, and finally the inability to bivouac or camp in most of the spectacular Vanoise Park.

 you are going to stay entirely at refuges and gîtes d'étap,